kyma-project/cli/docs/10-01-sudden-container-failure.md

 type: Troubleshooting
 ---

-If you use command  `kyma run function` with:
+The container can suddenly fail when you use the `kyma run function` command with these flags:
 - runtime=Nodejs12 or runtime=Nodejs10
 - `debug=true`
 - `hot-deploy=true`